sdevgill/cli-chatbot/README.md

 # CLI Chatbot

 A GPT-powered Command Line Interface (CLI) chatbot that allows users to interact with an AI assistant via the terminal.
+It displays the cost and tokens used for each response.
+To exit the chat, simply type "exit", "quit" or use control+c.

 ## Features

 - Interactive conversation with a GPT-4 or GPT-3.5-turbo powered AI chatbot.
 - Customizable chatbot personality.
 - Colorful command-line interface for enhanced user experience.
+- Displays the cost and tokens used for each response.

 ## Installation